Analytic Torsion on Manifolds with Edges: Introduction

 Identifying $H^k_{\mathrm{dR}}(M) \cong \ker \Delta_{k,g}$, then the determinant line on $M$ inherits a natural $L^2$ Hermitian structure $\| \cdot \|_{L^2}$ induced from the inclusion $\ker \Delta_{k,g} \subset L^2\Omega^k(M, dV_g)$.
 There is another Hermitian structure on this same line bundle, described by the norm

 this is called either the analytic torsion, the Ray-Singer or the Quillen metric.

 Now return to the setting where $M$ has a simple edge.
-We shall introduce in \S 2 various classes of metrics on $M$.
-The most restricted is the class of rigid (incomplete edge) metrics, which are exactly warped product conic on each conic fibre of the tubular neighbourhood $\calU$, and amongst these the `admissible' metrics which are rigid and are also a Riemannian submersion in $\calU$.
-The more general types of metrics we study are asymptotically of this form, i.e.\ $ g = g_0 + h$ where $g_0$ is admissible and $h$ is smooth (or polyhomogeneous) up to the edge and decays relative to $g_0$.
-Finally, amongst these asymptotically admissible metrics we single out two special subclasses: \begin{itemize} \item[i)] The metric $g$ is strongly asymptotically admissible if $|h|_{g_0} = \calO(x^{b+1})$; \item[ii)] The asymptotically admissible metric $g$ is called even if the expansion of $h$ (as described below) contains only even powers of $x$. \end{itemize} The precise definitions are given at the end of \S 2.1.
+We introduce in \S 2 various classes of metrics on $M$.
+The most restrictive is the class of rigid (incomplete edge) metrics, which are exactly warped product conic on each conic fibre of the tubular neighbourhood $\calU$, and amongst these we also define the `admissible' metrics which are rigid and also define a Riemannian submersion in $\calU$.
+Because we are interested in precise asymptotics, it is necessary to assume the constancy of the indicial roots associated to the Hodge Laplacians $\Delta_{k,g}$.
+This is equivalent to asking that the eigenvalues of the induced Hodge Laplacians on $(F_y,\kappa(0)|_{\phi^{-1}(y)})$ are independent of $y \in B$.
+(In practice, we only need that the eigenvalues in some fixed range $[0,C]$ are constant, but we make the stronger assumption because it is more convenient.)